What a unique island! Between nature and architecture, there’s no time to get bored.

 9. Climb to viewpoint: Mirador del Rio

 Located in the north of the island, on the Famara cliffs, this former military base was modified by César Manrique and camouflaged in the rock.
-It offers breathtaking views of the cliffs and the island of La Graciosa.

 If you don’t want to drive, it’s also included in the César Manrique day trip.
-See the program (English, Spanish or German guide)
+See program (English, Spanish or German guide)

 10. Admire the waves at Los Hervideros